joseemayo/bash-parallel-optimizations/README.md

 Using GNU Parallel, and referencing the following post:https://bioinformaticsworkbook.org/Appendix/GNUparallel/GNU_parallel_examples.html#gsc.tab=0

-I have summarized the scripts, which I use on a daily basis for optimization of my anlaysis in the local Compute Cluster.
+I have summarized the scripts, which I use on a daily basis for optimization of my anlaysis using bash submission scripts in the local Compute Cluster.

 * Please note that some of the specifications denoted in this bash submission scripts are specific to the Compute Cluster I am using.